School visit FAQs

 How much is an education session?

-Please refer to our pricing list for up–to–date pricing information.
+Please contact us to enquire or refer to our pricing list for up–to–date pricing information.

 How do we pay for our session?